inspircd/docker/README.md

 This will start an inspircd instance listening on the default irc port 6667 on the container.

-To configure include your configuration into the container use:
+To include your configuration into the container use:

 ```console
 $ docker run --name inspircd -p 6667:6667 -v /path/to/your/config:/inspircd/conf/ inspircd/inspircd-docker